apache/cassandra/doc/source/architecture/dynamo.rst

 in the original Dynamo paper.
 It allows you to configure a subset of replicas to only replicate data that hasn't been incrementally repaired.
 This allows you to decouple data redundancy from availability.
-For instance, if you have a keyspace replicated at rf 3, and alter it to rf 5 with 2 transient replicas, you go from being able to tolerate one failed replica to being able to tolerate two, without corresponding increase in storage usage.
+For instance, if you have a keyspace replicated at RF 3, and alter it to RF 5 with 2 transient replicas, you go from being able to tolerate one failed replica to being able to tolerate two, without corresponding increase in storage usage.
 This is because 3 nodes will replicate all the data for a given token range, and the other 2 will only